morningred88/AWS/CloudWatch_CloudTrail_notes.md

 You can use both default or custom event bus.
 I tried to created CodePipeline rule and put it both in default and my own event bus.
 Both works.
 The good things is you can also select third party service or your own application to create some events.

+## CloudTrail

+* You can add multiple accounts in your organization to one CloudTrail.
+So you can mange everything directly from CloudTrail severice.

+* CloudTrail is not “real-time”
+  * It might take up to 15 minutes for the events to appear in CloudTrail.
+  * Delivers log files to an S3 bucket every 5 minutes

+* Create a trail to export event to S3 or CloudWatch